NTasev/skillo-automation-project/testcases/LoginTestCases.md

 Expected Result:

-Inline validation or server message shows: “Username and password are required.”
+Server message shows: “Username and password are required.”

 Login is blocked.